-Mortar cement mortars are covered by ASTM C1329 "Standard Specification for Mortar Cements".
-Mortar Cements are similar to Masonry Cements, but have a limit on the maximum air content (14% for types M & S, 16% for types N & O) and a minimum bond wrench strength specified.
+Mortar cement mortars are also covered by CSA A3002 Masonry and mortar cements.
+Mortar Cements are similar to Masonry Cements, but have a limit on the maximum air content (14% for types S, 16% for types N) and a minimum bond wrench strength specified.
 Mortar Cements were developed to overcome some of the concerns of the Masonry Cement.